direktiv/direktiv.github.io/docs/walkthrough/isolated-functions.md

 ### Isolated Functions

 An isolated function is written for a specific purpose.
-It requires an input, presents an output, and is capable of returning error information in the event that anything goes worong - not unlike regular isolates.
+It requires an input, presents an output, and is capable of returning error information in the event that anything goes worong - not unlike regular functions.
 An isolated function is booted up, performs its task, and then immediately terminates.
 Compared to other function types this is a simple and straight-forward design, but it comes at a cost to performance and latency.

 Because an isolated function is not a server, it does not receive or return input data via web requests.
 Instead, specific filepaths are used for input, output, errors, and to tell Direktiv that the function has completed.